MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/compliance-manager-assessments.md

 To view a control’s details, select it from its row in the table.
 The control details page shows a graph indicating the test status of the actions within that control.
 A table below the graph shows key improvement actions for that control.

 Select an improvement action from the list to drill into the improvement action’s details page.
-The details pages shows test status, implementation notes, and launch into the recommended solution.
+The details page shows test status and implementation notes, and launch into the recommended solution.

 ### Your improvement actions tab